Meet the MATS team

 Kali is an Operations Generalist at MATS, where she closely interfaces with scholars, responds to emergent housing needs, and provides operational support.
 She holds a BA in political science from Columbia University, where she was president of Columbia EA and facilitated AI Governance fellowships for the Columbia AI Alignment Club.

 Joseph works as an Operations Generalist at MATS, supporting the organization with project management and process optimization.
-Before joining MATS he worked in operations for EA organizations, for cross-cultural non-profits, and for education-focused startups.
-He studied Chinese language and culture as an undergrad, spent a decade in Beijing, and later earned a master’s degree in management.
+Before joining MATS he did operations management and human resources work for a variety of non-profit organizations for startups.
+He studied political science and anthropology in college, spent a decade in Beijing, and later earned a master’s degree in management.
 He is also a certified project manager through the Project Management Institute.
 Outside of work Joseph runs several books clubs, is a trained yoga instructor, and loves eating Sichuan dry pot.

 Eric is an Operations Generalist at MATS.
 Prior to joining MATS, Eric worked at public media nonprofits PRX and KQED, where he managed events, workshops, and community programs for podcasters, journalists, and multimedia storytellers.
 Eric is passionate about building human-centered workflows and processes that foster collaboration and community.